robert-s-lee/grid-dali/README.md

 # Download Tools
 Run the following `bash` command(s)

-- install [`git-lfs`](https://git-lfs.github.com) (required for DALI_extra).
+- install [`git-lfs`](https://git-lfs.github.com).
 Note: Git LFS is used there to download large videos from the used in `DALI_extra`.
 If git-lfs isn’t installed, then git cloned repository will be missing those files.
--

 ```bash
 # Instructions from
 #   https://github.com/git-lfs/git-lfs/wiki/Installation#ubuntu and